Lecturer; Assistant Vice President of the Office of Development and Director of Development, NYU Winthrop-University Hospital

 Building deep personal relationships with donors who have so generously committed themselves to an organization is the essence of Major Gift Fundraising.
 For me, there is nothing more satisfying than matching an individual with a giving opportunity that will truly provide them with a lasting and uplifting experience.
 Professional fundraising has taken me on a unique, satisfying, and unpredictable journey.
 As a second career, I highly recommend the business of philanthropy for its diversity, personal fulfillment, and universal necessity.

-Lynn Drucker is an adjunct professor in Columbia University’s M.S. program for Nonprofit Management, where she currently teaches Major Gifts.
+Lynn Drucker is an a part-time lecturer in Columbia University’s M.S. program for Nonprofit Management, where she currently teaches Major Gifts.

 After a 20-year career as a vice president in a commercial insurance giant (handling marine, malpractice, and professional liability cases), Drucker made a strategic transition to the philanthropy field, using her inside knowledge of corporate culture to enhance her effectiveness.
 Her successful reinvention as a philanthropy expert enables her to be a valuable mentor not only to young students but also to older adults, who are seeking a second career.
 Praised by students for her “passion, wit, and ferocity,” Drucker currently serves as Assistant Vice President of Development at Winthrop-University Hospital, spearheading Annual and Major Gifts.
 She oversees the hospital’s multi-layered fundraising operations and plays a pivotal role in its A Gateway to New Discoveries campaign, designed to raise millions of dollars for its new Research and Academic Center.